WHERE THE LIVING'S EASY

 If you want to linger longer, check out these six ways to explore this inner-city mountain.

 This southern side of the river has become the cultural and lifestyle hub of Brisbane.
 And the jewel in its crown?
 Australia’s only man-made CBD beach.
 Streets Beach is a lagoon of epic tropical proportions, complete with white sand and palm trees, and patrolled all year round.
-The nearby Aquativity water-play park will keep kids amused, and after a dip you can hop over to the Riverside Green playground before checking out the giant Epicurious Garden.
+The nearby Aquativity water-play park will keep kids amused, and after a dip, you can hop over to the Riverside Green playground before checking out the giant Epicurious Garden.

 There's no doubt that South Bank was designed for kids.
 It’s here you’ll find the Queensland Museum and interactive Science Centre.
 The Gallery of Modern Art and Queensland Art Gallery (QAGOMA) are also super kid-friendly, with hands-on activities year round.
-For more museum-fun, Brisbane’s best museums as the low-down.
+For more museum fun, Brisbane’s best museums as the low-down.

-There's plenty of dining options throughout South Bank, so really the choice is yours.
+There are plenty of dining options throughout South Bank, so really the choice is yours.
 Queensland Performing Arts Centre’s (QPAC) Melbourne Street Green has plenty of open space plus live music Friday evenings.

 You've seen the heart of the city, but it's time to discover its real heart with a tour of its indigenous culture and history.
 BlackCard Cultural Tours' local Aboriginal tour guides will take you on a 90-minute walking tour through the cultural precinct galleries and public artworks, or take the 3-hour bush tucker trail from riverside to local parklands.